Skip to content

 A word cloud highlighting words from the titles of GitHub Issues.

-Extraction challenges
+Extraction Challenges

 Building graphs or training machine learning models requires a large amount of data.
 However, extracting substantial amounts of data about GitHub Issues is not easy.